-Two of the highest ranking health needs in our 2016 CHNA were prevention and management of obesity and diabetes for children and adults.
+Two of the highest-ranking health needs in our 2016 CHNA were prevention and management of obesity and diabetes for children and adults.
 Because these needs reinforce one another, we grouped them together.

-Over the last three years, St. Luke's Magic Valley has engaged hundreds of individuals in weight loss, nutrition, and fitness programs.
+Over the last three years, St. Luke's Jerome has engaged individuals in weight loss, nutrition, and fitness programs.
 These programs ranged from free body- mass index screenings for both community members and St. Luke's employees to YEAH! a wellness program that promotes healthier lifestyles for children and their families, and many other programs and partnerships.

 YEAH!
 (Youth Engaged in Activities for Health) is a physical activity, nutrition and behavior change program that helps participating children and families create a healthier lifestyle.
 In 2016, there was a 65% completion rate with 95% of the children who completed the program showing improvement in at least 1 area of weight, waist circumference and/or BMI.
 In 2017 one on one sessions took place for families with a Registered Dietitian to address health concerns as larger scale strategies were investigated for the program.
 The St. Luke's YEAH team identified a school based program to pursue over the next few years.
-St. Luke's Magic Valley has identified schools with interest in partnership as well as local sustainability partners including the YMCA of Magic Valley, South Central Public Health Department and the Mountain States Tumor Institute Community Health team.
+St. Luke's Jerome has identified schools with interest in partnership as well as local sustainability partners including the YMCA of Magic Valley, South Central Public Health Department and the Mountain States Tumor Institute Community Health team.
+St. Luke's continues to be tightly connected to the Jerome School District and began sitting as a member of the Jerome Community School Project in 2018.
+This group continues to identify needs of the students and their families with many community partners coming together to make a difference.